 Thaw the turkey in the refrigerator 1-2 days, depending on size.
 Salt the turkey with a fairly thick coat of salt.
 Alternately, you may carefully separate the skin from the breast and thighs and rub the salt directly on the meat under the skin.
 Loosely cover salted turkey with plastic or cheesecloth and place in the refrigerator overnight.

 Pat dry before roasting.
 Stuff with an old traditional meat dressing if desired.
 Insert thermometer into the center of an inner thigh muscle, being careful not to touch the bone.
-Cover bird and place in roaster/oven at 325°F. Cook to an internal temperature of 165°F. To brown the bird, uncover for the last 30 minutes or so, probably close to when the the temperature reaches 155°F. The general rule of thumb is to cook about 20 minutes per pound for an 8-pound turkey and about 15 minutes per pound for a 20-pound turkey, adjusting for variables such as size of bird, added stuffing, actual oven temperature, accuracy of meat thermometer, etc. It is most important not to overcook the turkey so keep a careful watch close to the end of the estimated cooking time.
+Quite often turkeys come with a pop up thermometer which is handier for determining when the turkey is done.
+Cover bird and place in roaster/oven at 325°F. Cook to an internal temperature of 165°F--the termperature that activates the pop up thermometer.
+To brown the bird, uncover for the last 30 minutes or so, probably close to when the the temperature reaches 155°F. The general rule of thumb is to cook about 20 minutes per pound for an 8-pound turkey and about 15 minutes per pound for a 20-pound turkey, adjusting for variables such as size of bird, added stuffing, actual oven temperature, accuracy of meat thermometer, etc. It is most important not to overcook the turkey so keep a careful watch close to the end of the estimated cooking time.

 Servings per Pound of Turkey